MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/configure-ratings-reviews.md

 To configure a site to display ratings and reviews, do the following.

 1. Go to **Home > Sites**.
-2. Click on your site name.
+1. Click on your site name.
-3. Go to **Site management > Extensibility**.
+1. Go to **Site management > Extensibility**.
-4. In the **Ratings/Reviews tenant id** box, enter your tenant ID (for example, d247ff89-1bb8-42bf-955e-a731fbc57c75).
+1. In the **Ratings/Reviews tenant id** box, enter your tenant ID (for example, d247ff89-1bb8-42bf-955e-a731fbc57c75).
 You can find the tenant ID in your Dynamics 365 Lifecycle Services settings.
-5. In the **reviewTextMaxLength** box, enter the review text maximum length value (maximum 1000 characters).
+1. In the **reviewTextMaxLength** box, enter the review text maximum length value (maximum 1000 characters).
-6. In the **reviewTitleMaxLength** box, enter the review title maximum length value (maximum 55 characters).
+1. In the **reviewTitleMaxLength** box, enter the review title maximum length value (maximum 55 characters).
-7. Click **Save and Publish**.
+1. Click **Save and Publish**.

 Refer to the below screenshot for more details:

 ![eCommerce site settings - Ratings and Reviews ](media/rnr-eCommerce-site-appsettings.png)

-## Configure the buy box on a product details page
+## Link a rating to the reviews section of a product details page

-On a product details page, rating summary is showed below the product title at the top of page.
-Rating summary also can be a link to reviews section on the product details page.
+On a product details page, a rating is shown below the product title at the top of page.
+The rating can be configured to link to the reviews section of the same product details page.

-To make rating summary as a link to reviews list, use the following steps:
+To link the rating to the reviews section of the product detail page, do the following.

-1. Go to product details page template that you have created for your e-Commerce website.
+1. Open the product details page template.
-2. Go to Buy box container module settings
+2. Go to **Buy box container module settings**.
-3. Choose Product ratings module under Buy box, then check "Link the click to full reviews module"
+3. Under **Buy box**, select **Product ratings** , then check **Link the click to full reviews module**.

 Refer to the below screenshot for more details:
 ![eCommerce site settings - Ratings and Reviews ](media/rnr-eCommerce-buy-box-rating-summary.png)